Skip to main content

 How to Improve Your Admissions Chances

 Curious to know how your GPA, test scores, extracurriculars, and other elements of your profile might impact your chances of college admission?
-Use CollegeVine’s free admissions chancing engine to get a better understanding of where you stand.
-It takes into account your whole profile, using not just your GPA but also the previously mentioned factors like standardized test scores and extracurriculars to gauge your admissions standings in a more holistic manner.
+CollegeVine’s free admissions chancing engine can provide a better understanding of your position.
+It takes into account your entire profile, using not only your GPA but also factors like standardized test scores and extracurriculars to gauge your admissions standings more holistically.

 Short Bio